cvpose/custom_handmarks_python/README.md

 **virtual-landmark** is a modular and extensible system for working with custom landmarks on top of [MediaPipe Pose](https://google.github.io/mediapipe/solutions/pose.html).
 It enables developers to define additional pose points through geometric relationships, access them like native MediaPipe landmarks, and extend pose rendering and analysis.

+The complete documentation can be found on the [documentation page](https://cvpose.github.io/virtual_landmark_python/)

 ---

 ## Features